-Beyond our current projects, we are looking at expanding our work up to the Saginaw Bay, and have a 2020 goal of protecting at least one natural area in each of the six counties we serve in the Thumb.
-If all goes well, the TLC will welcome a new group of student interns in the spring of 2020.
+In 2020, the Thumb Land Conservancy set a goal of protecting at least one natural area in each of the six counties we serve in the Thumb.
+In 2021 we are one step closer to realizing that goal as we acquired a new half-acre preserve along Lake George Road in Dryden Township, Lapeer County.
 We also look forward to expanding our work with current and new partners.

-Intillion Collins
+Willing Collins